LeBron James: Legacy

-Health

-James invests heavily in his health, reportedly spending $1.5 million a year to pay for personal chefs, athletic trainers, and physical therapies for recovery.
-Kyle Korver has described James' fitness as being on "another level".
-However, James' routine is not perfectly clean; he drinks wine every night, believing it to be good for his heart, while Tristan Thompson has stated that James eats desserts with every meal.
-In a March 2025 interview, James denied spending that much on his health, claiming he did not know where that number came from.

-In January 2009, doctors at the Cleveland Clinic discovered a growth in the right side of James' jaw.
-Biopsy results showed that James developed a benign jaw tumor, specifically in his parotid gland, which required a five-hour surgery to remove on June 2 after the end of the Cavaliers' run in the 2009 playoffs.

 Public image

-James is considered by fellow NBA players, media tabloids, and popular culture to be the "face of the NBA", often alongside Warriors superstar Stephen Curry.
-His opinions have yielded significant influence on people who make important league decisions; for example, in 2014, James asked commissioner Adam Silver to increase the duration of the All-Star break, and the request was granted the following season.
+James is often considered by fellow NBA players and the media to be the "face of the NBA", frequently alongside Golden State Warriors superstar Stephen Curry.
+In 2014, James reportedly asked NBA commissioner Adam Silver to increase the duration of the All-Star break, and it was extended the following season.
 On February 13, 2015, James was elected the first vice president of the National Basketball Players Association (NBPA).
+Throughout the 2010s, James was usually ranked as the best player in the NBA each season by ESPN and Sports Illustrated.

-Throughout his career, James has been ranked by Forbes as one of the world's most influential athletes, (Note: Such as in 2010 and 2013.) and has been listed by Time as one of the 100 most influential people in the world.
-During his first stint with the Cavaliers, James was adored by local fans, and Sherwin-Williams displayed a giant Nike-produced banner of James on its world headquarters.
-Despite their affection for James, Cleveland fans and critics were frequently annoyed when he sported a Yankees hat when he attended Cleveland Indians baseball games against the New York Yankees.
+Throughout his career, James has been ranked by Forbes as one of the world's most influential athletes, (Note: Such as in 2010 and 2013) and has been listed by Time as one of the 100 most influential people in the world.
+During his first stint with the Cavaliers, James was adored by local fans, and Sherwin-Williams displayed a giant Nike-produced banner of James at its world headquarters.
+Despite their affection for James, some Cleveland fans were irritated when he wore a Yankees cap at a Cleveland Indians baseball game against the New York Yankees.
 Following his actions during the 2010 free agency period and The Decision, James was listed as one of the most disliked athletes in the United States.
 By 2013, his image had mostly recovered and he was reported by ESPN as the most popular player in the NBA for the second time in his career.
 In 2014, James was named the most popular male athlete in America by the Harris Poll.
 He has led the league in jersey sales six times.
+As of June 2023, James is the most followed basketball player on Instagram, with over 155 million followers.